 David Evans Frantz

-David Evans Frantz is an independent curator based in Los Angeles.
+David Evans Frantz is a curator based in Los Angeles.
 He is currently a Collections Research Specialist at the Lucas Museum of Narrative Arts.
-From 2018 to 2019 he was Associate Curator at the Palm Springs Art Museum from 2018 to 2019 and curator at ONE National Gay & Lesbian Archives at the USC Libraries from 2011 to 2018.
+From 2018 to 2019 he was Associate Curator at the Palm Springs Art Museum, and from 2011 to 2018 he was curator at ONE National Gay & Lesbian Archives at the USC Libraries.
 His curatorial projects examine alternative art movements, queer politics and culture, historical erasure, and archival practices in contemporary art.
 In 2017 he co-curated with C. Ondine Chavoya the exhibition Axis Mundo: Queer Networks in Chicano L.A., a collaboration between ONE Archives and The Museum of Contemporary Art, Los Angeles for Pacific Standard Time: LA/LA.
 The catalogue for Axis Mundo has been the recipient of nine awards, including an Award for Excellence from the Association of Art Museum Curators (AAMC).